Child support in Sweden

 The child support is to be paid in advance every month.
 When the child turns 18, the child support is paid straight to the child if they are still in full-time education at secondary, upper secondary level or equivalent.
 The child is entitled to child support until they turn 21.
 If the child has turned 18 and has left school, they are no longer entitled to child support.

-When the child is 18, it is the child and the parent who is to pay the child support that sign the child support agreement.
+When the child is 18, the child support agreement is signed by the child and the parent who is to pay the child support.

 Child support when the child lives with you